harveyr/cronrecon/README.md

 cronrecon
 =========

 Crontab examiner.
-This began as a timed test problem.
+This was a timed test problem from many moons ago.